V.H. Apelian's Blog

 I came across the attached picture recently and I became reflective as it depicts the famed ABC store in downtown Beirut.
 Almost facing the store, on the other side of the street, was a building that shaped my career choice.
 The ABC store was located at a junction.
 A short distance from the store, at its back, situated atop of an elevation is the Grand Serail, the headquarters of the Prime Minister.
 It also is a few blocks from the Lebanese Parliament building.
 The Grand Serail is a historic building.
 Stairways from the street led to the Grand Serail grounds.

 Next to the stairways that led to the Grand Serail was the Abu Jamil Street that stretched hardly a mile.
 The former ARF community center was located at its far end, on a hill whose balcony overlooked the street below.
-The neighborhood was also known as Wadi al-Yahoud, meaning "Valley of the Jews" because it was the Jewish neighberhood.
+The neighborhood was also known as Wadi al-Yahoud, meaning "Valley of the Jews" because it was the Jewish neighborhood.
 Alain Abadi, who became a popular pop singer and idol to the youth lived in the neighborhood as well.

-At this junction, on the hand side of the famed ABC Store, a little bit up, was the building I alluded earlier.
-It was a three stories building.
+At this junction, on the right hand side of the famed ABC Store, a little bit up, was the building I alluded earlier.
+It was three stories building.
 On its street level was a pharmacy called, CHAGHLASSIAN.
 On the second floor there was a medical diagnostic laboratory named after its owner, PILIGIAN.
 The third floor was on top of the roof and it was a photographer’s studio where our family and relatives had family black and white pictures taken.
 We did not own a camera in those years.

 That building shaped my career aspirations.